Christo Lamprecht betting profile: Sony Open in Hawaii - PGA TOUR

 Lamprecht's advanced stats and rankings

-- Lamprecht posted a Strokes Gained: Off-the-Tee average of 0.158 in his past five tournaments, showing strength in his driving game.
+- Lamprecht posted a Strokes Gained: Off-the-Tee average of 0.158 in his past five tournaments, showing positive performance in this category.

-- His Strokes Gained: Approach the Green averaged -0.915 in his past five starts, indicating an area for improvement in his iron play.
+- In terms of Strokes Gained: Approach the Green, Lamprecht struggled with a -0.915 mark in his past five starts.

-- Around the greens, Lamprecht averaged -0.182 Strokes Gained in his past five tournaments, while his putting showed positive signs with a 0.124 average.
+- On the greens, Lamprecht delivered a 0.124 Strokes Gained: Putting mark in his past five tournaments, showing improvement in his putting game.

 All stats in this article are accurate for Lamprecht as of the start of the Sony Open in Hawaii.